Sitetheory/Sitetheory-Docs/Tutorials/How-To-Create-Admin-Pages.rst

 If this is a generic editor for any entity, extend the standard edit controller :namespace:`Sitetheory\CoreBundle\Controller\Cms\EditControllerBase.php`.

-If this is going to be a page that interacts with Content Types via the View, extend the special version of this controller :namespace:`Sitetheory\CoreBundle\Controller\View\ViewEditControllerBase.php` which extends ``EditControllerBase`` with some additional functionality specific to Views, e.g. publishing and versioning.
+If this is going to be a page that interacts with Content Types via the Content, extend the special version of this controller :namespace:`Sitetheory\CoreBundle\Controller\Content\contentEditControllerBase.php` which extends ``EditControllerBase`` with some additional functionality specific to Contents, e.g. publishing and versioning.

 In both cases the base controller will load getForm() to return the path to the correct form type.
 By default this function will find the form based on the current page's controller (this works because everything follows the same common name of the controller).